Click here to make a secure on-line donation to support the work of Community Crops.

 Major In-Kind Supporters: Eagle Group, Heartland Organics, and Lincoln Parks and Rec.

-- Feast on the Farm: Saturday, August 9, 2014, Annual fund-raiser and program celebration
+- Feast on the Farm: Saturday, August 1, 2015, Annual fund-raiser and program celebration.
+Tables avaialble

 - One share is $300 for the 20 week season and scholarships cover up to $250, with the recipient paying the remainder through SNAP (food stamps).

-Below are a number of other ways that you can support Community CROPS.
+Below are a number of other ways that you can support Community Crops.
 We are happy to discuss any donation you would like to make including planned giving, cash gifts, real estate, matching gifts, pledged gifts, and In Kind Donations (See our Wish List.).
-Please contact Andrea Anthony or call 402-474-9802.
+Please contact Ingrid Kirst or call 402-474-9802.